sabzo/PiDroid/README.md

 and upload pictures to Twitter.
 The Pi currently listens to dialpad presses and uses these to trigger the above activities.
 Part of the GPIO dialpad code is at [https://github.com/sabzo/piphone-cam/blob/master/tommyCam.py]

-This latest code is part of a
+This project can utilize two different types of WiFi connection methods: Infrastructure and WifiDirect.
+Infrastructure is the traditional WiFi access point.
+WiFi direct connects without using an AccessPoint.

 ## User Stories
+* `Infrastructure`
+* [x] Raspberry Pi (Pi) creates 'infrastructure' Access Point and broadcasts Access Point
+* [x] Pi creates a Web Server (Flask in this case) and serves media to connected devices (mobile/desktop)
+* [x] Pi saves user content in SQLite DB
+* `Wifi Direct`

-* [x] Raspberry Pi (Pi) creates Access Point and acts as a Group Owner
+* [x] Raspberry Pi (Pi) advertises itself as P2P enabled and specifically requests to be a Group Owner upon connection.
-* [x] Android detects nearby Pi displays connection name on Screen
+* [x] Android app detects nearby Pi displays connection name on Screen
 * [x] Android triggers connection by a Click event, pbc (PBC).
 This ensures no specific key code is needed
 * [ ] Android takes pictures and stores them on Pi
 * [ ] Android can stream pictures and video from raspberry pi